rancher/rke2/docs/cis_self_assessment.md

 **Result:** Pass

 **Audit**
 Run the below command on the master node.

-For example,

 ```bash
 stat -c %n\ %a /var/lib/rancher/rke2/server/tls/*.key
 ```

+Verify that the permissions are `600` or more restrictive.

 **Remediation:**
-By default, RKE2 creates the directory and files with the expected permissions of `600`.`
+By default, RKE2 creates the directory and files with the expected permissions of `600`.

 ### 1.2 API Server
 This section contains recommendations relating to API server configuration flags